Dendi people

 The Dendi are an ethnic group located in Benin, Niger, Nigeria and northern Togo mainly in the plains of the Niger River.
-They are part of the Songhai people.
+They are part of the Songhai people, and were an integral part of the Songhai Empire as the Dendi province or Dendiganda.
 Derived from the Songhay language, the term "Dendi" translates to "down the river."
 The community consists of 195,633 people.
 Among them, only 4,505 live in Nigeria.
 In Niger they live in around the city of Gaya.
 Their mother tongue is Dendi.

 History

 The Dendi and the Songhai descended from the ancient kingdom of Za, whose presence has been recorded since the eighth century between the towns of Kukiya and Gao in modern Mali.
 In 1010, the Arabs came to the territory.
 They converted the people to Islam, which was then mixed with their indigenous religion (based on the belief of the holy rivers, soil and hunting).
 The Songhay Empire collapsed at the end of the sixteenth century, when Morocco conquered the territory.